-What Is a Payment Gateway and How It Works?
+What is Payment Gateway and How It Works to Collect Donation Online?

 Simply put, a payment gateway is a middleman between the merchant and customer to securely transfer payment data.